FirelyTeam/firely-docs/vonk/features/preload.rst

 Vonk will return statuscode 200 if the operation succeeded.

-If you are not permitted to preload resources into the database, Vonk will return statuscode 403.
+If you are :ref:`not permitted <configure_administration_access>` to preload resources into the database, Vonk will return statuscode 403.

 .. note:: The operation can take quite long if the zip contains many resources. |br|
 	E.g. when uploading the `examples-json.zip <http://www.hl7.org/fhir/examples-json.zip>`__ from the specification, it took about a minute on MongoDb and about 7 minutes on SQL Server on a simple test server.